Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 end of the _Front-End_ processing and errors can then be reported in the increasing order of the lines numbers they appear in.

-Notice that these misues of variables are detected at "translation"-time in a static way.
+Notice that these misuses of variables are detected at "translation"-time in a static way.
 Eventually, some complex situations cannot be statically elaborated and will only be appearing at run-time. __Typee__ _Elaborator_ cannot deal with such cases.